 2019 BMW Z4 Roadster

-The inline-6 is BMW's 3.0-liter turbocharged mill which in the Supra should be rated around 335 horsepower, which should be enough to see the car sprint to 60 mph in under 5.0 seconds.
+The inline-6 is BMW's 3.0-liter turbocharged mill which in Supra should be rated around 335 horsepower, or enough to see the car sprint to 60 mph in under 5.0 seconds.
 A Toyota-developed hybrid powertrain with more power is expected later in the life cycle, possibly in a track-focused model.
 A 2.0-liter turbocharged inline-4, also borrowed from BMW, is also expected, bringing with it around 260 hp.

 We also know the car will come with a rear differential to split torque between the rear wheels.
 Stopping power meanwhile will come from a Brembo brake package with four-piston calipers and large-diameter discs.